 Cairns Trail

-This was a bit of an impromptu hike for us.
+This was a bit of an impromptu hike for my mom and me.
 I still had energy and was looking for a short trail and found this one.
 Honestly, it’s just ok.
 If there’s any trail I’d recommend skipping on this list, it’d be the Cairns Trail.
 Yes there are some nice views, but they just don’t compare to what I saw on the Sylvan Lake Loop or the Cathedral Spires Trail.

 My Stats: I logged 0.60 miles and 193 feet of elevation gain over 20 minutes.